MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Dataset Design and Collection

-\textbf{Tasks.} The representations on the fly dataset are evaluated on a set of 50 tasks.
-Many of these tasks differentiate which populations of neurons are activated, and how they are activated.
-For example, Task 5 compares groups of 5 female and male flies for which courtship neurons targeted by the R71G01 GAL4 line to all other fly types.
+\textbf{Tasks.} The representations of the fly dataset are evaluated on a set of 50 tasks.
+Many of these tasks differentiate which populations of neurons are activated and how they are activated.
+For example, Task 5 indicates the activation of courtship neurons targeted by the R71G01 GAL4 line in groups of 5 male and 5 female flies.
 Task 31 compares how neurons were activated -- it compares strong and weak activation of aIPg neurons, which regulate female aggression.
 Besides neural activation, tasks also differentiate flies based on sex, how the flies were raised, which strain they are from, and genetic mutations.
-A full list of tasks and the types of flies used is in the Appendix.
+A full list of tasks and the types of flies used are in Appendix~\ref{appendix:fly_tracking}.

-Each task is based on binary classification.
-For some frames, the task was irrelevant, and we indicated these frames by setting the task annotation to nan, meaning no data.
-These frames were not used in evaluation for the task.
-When comparing across fly lines, we only used frames during activation periods, and frames outside of activation periods were set to nan.
-For comparing behavior during activation (lights on) periods to not activation (lights off) periods for a given line, the task was nan for all other lines.
-Videos were either of $\approx 5$ males and $\approx 5$ females or $\approx 10$ females.
-Mixed sex flies were either raised together or separately.
-A full list of the types of comparisons is in the Appendix.

 Besides biological differences, we also include tasks based on manual annotations of the flies' behavior for the following social behaviors: any aggressive behavior toward another fly, chasing another fly, any courtship behavior toward another fly, high fencing, wing extension, and wing flick.
 We annotated behaviors sparsely across all videos with human experts using JAABA~\cite{kabra2013jaaba}, with the goal of including annotations in a wide variety of flies and videos.